Ours (song): Background and composition

-Reception
+Critical reception

 Music critics gave "Ours" generally positive reviews.
 Billy Dukes of Taste of Country gave the song a four-and-a-half out of five rating and praised the understated production compared to the "shine and polish" of Swift's past singles.
 Karen Goodner of All Access similarly complimented the folksy and midtempo production.
 Allen Jacobs of Roughstock claimed "Ours" as Swift's "best single" since "White Horse" (2008).
 The Arizona Republic's Ed Masley complimented the "bittersweet ache" in Swift's vocals and said that the track sounds like what Fleetwood Mac would release.
 In Rolling Stone, Rob Sheffield favorably compared the song to the Replacements' music and said it is one of his most-repeated among Swift's discography.
 The lyrics "Don't you worry your pretty little mind / People throw rocks at things that shine" were highlighted by some critics as the song's most memorable.

 On a less positive side, Alexis Petridis from The Guardian found the song not as groundbreaking as Swift's other singles, but said it contains "a certain low-key charm".
 Erin Thompson of Seattle Weekly opined that "Ours" is inferior to "If This Was a Movie", another Speak Now deluxe edition track.
 Thompson wrote that after a few listens, the former sounds like "a mess of mixed metaphors".
 Hannah Mylrea from NME dismissed the lyrics as "mawkish" and the production as "sickly sweet".

+Commercial performance

-After its digital release in November 2011, "Ours" debuted at number 13 (which later became its peak) on the US Billboard Hot 100 and number five on the Hot Digital Songs chart, with first-week digital sales of 148,000 copies.
+After its digital release in November 2011, "Ours" debuted and peaked at number 13 on the US Billboard Hot 100 and number five on the Hot Digital Songs chart, with first-week digital sales of 148,000 copies.
 It spent 20 weeks in total on the Hot 100.
 On the Hot Country Songs chart, "Ours" reached number one on the week ending March 31, 2012, becoming Swift's sixth chart topper.
-The single was certified Platinum by the Recording Industry Association of America (RIAA) for one million digital US copies.
-As of November 2017, "Ours" had sold 1.5 million copies in the United States.
+The single was certified Platinum by the Recording Industry Association of America (RIAA) for one million units sold in the US.
+As of November 2017, "Ours" has sold 1.5 million copies in the United States.
 Elsewhere, the song appeared at number 91 on Australia's ARIA Charts, number 68 on Canada's Canadian Hot 100, and at number 181 on the UK Singles Chart.